Permiso-io-tools/LogLicker/README.md

 >.--eventid, --eventname, --readonly, --username, --resourcetype, --resourcename, --eventsource, --accesskeyid
 >- These are the mutually exclusive arguments for grabbing CloudTrail logs (only one can be used at a time).
 Logs that do not fit the argument provided are not retrieved from CloudTrail. https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudtrail/client/lookup_events.html
 >```PowerShell
->python3 RunLogLicker.py --readonly true
+>python3 RunLogLicker.py cloudtrail --readonly true
 >```
 >-----
->--starttime, --endtime, --eventcategory
+>--starttime, --endtime
 >-  These are the non-mutually exclusive arguments for grabbing CloudTrail logs, which means as many of these can be added as wanted.
 An example call using these looks like:
 >```PowerShell
->python3 RunLogLicker.py cloudtrail --starttime 07132023 --endtime 07152023 --eventcategory management
+>python3 RunLogLicker.py cloudtrail --starttime 07132023 --endtime 07152023
 >```
 ### rawtext - Subparser